devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 The dashboard is populated with various report cards that break down your data into specific categories.

 -   **Visitors by Country:** A world map and a list showing the geographic distribution of your visitors.
+Click any country to drill into its top states or provinces when that data is available.
 -   **Top Pages:** The most frequently viewed pages.
 -   **Entry/Exit Pages:** The first and last pages visitors see in their sessions.
 -   **Top Referrers:** The external websites sending you the most traffic.
 "Direct" means the user typed your URL or used a bookmark.